-For organizations to attract and develop stronger leaders, their early career development programs must offer the right training and mentorship.
-Program size is part of the equation.
+Early talent program size is an important part of the equation for success.
 A “one size fits all” approach doesn’t take strategy or organizational culture into account.

 A McKinsey & Company report said too many leadership development programs are built with the assumption that “the same group of skills or style of leadership is appropriate regardless of strategy, organizational culture or CEO mandate.”